 Third, if there is mutual agreement to retain our firm, we document in writing the scope of the representation, the fee basis (either TASK BASED or HOURLY) and any special requirements of the project.

 We recognize that most of the time the person who approves payment of our fees is either spending his own money or is directly accountable for his or her company’s profitability.
 We want our clients to feel that they are receiving value for the dollars expended.
 For that reason our monthly invoices contain the same level of detail we would expect to present if the case were one that required court approval of attorneys fees.

 Task Based Charges are designed to add a measure of predictability to legal costs and to free us and our clients from "watching the clock" whenever possible.
 We believe our clients are better served, for example, if they know in advance that every Reaffirmation Agreement will cost the same per loan irrespective of the number of phone calls, faxes, or e-mails it takes to get it documented and filed.
 The same would be true for many other types of repetitive or transactional work.

 Thus our Task Based charges will include all research, communication and correspondence needed to prepare, review and transmit or file the initial documents or pleadings.
 Out of pocket expenses are extra as are fees for court appearances, research, and other work in responding to objections or other contested matters in litigation.

 We use a "pass through" rather than a "profit center" approach to the billing of client expenses where possible.
 Data base charges for electronic research are billed at actual cost as are all costs advanced for filing, service, recording, transcription and related items.
-Postage is billed at cost; mileage at the IRS allowed rate; photocopies and faxes at $.15 per page and materials printed from electronic sources are billed at $.01 per line.
+Postage, photocopies and faxes are billed at cost and mileage is at the IRS allowed rate.